Shared responsibility in the cloud

 In an on-premises datacenter, you own the whole stack.
 As you move to the cloud some responsibilities transfer to Microsoft.
 The following diagram illustrates the areas of responsibility between you and Microsoft, according to the type of deployment of your stack.

 For all cloud deployment types, you own your data and identities.
-You are responsible for protecting the security of your data and identities, on-premises resources, and the cloud components you control (which varies by service type).
+You're responsible for protecting the security of your data and identities, on-premises resources, and the cloud components you control.
+Cloud components you control vary by service type.

-Regardless of the type of deployment, the following responsibilities are always retained by you:
+Regardless of the type of deployment, you always retain the following responsibilities: